gleagueofglegends/gleague-skinhub/README.md

 the skins i use on twitch or upload to yt may differ slightly

 # I will upload more if I get more requests for a particular skin
-and yes i use the naked song select interface
+and yes i use the naked song select interface for some of my skins

 # [vv glag](https://www.mediafire.com/file/xq316kmd8g5080d/vv_glag.osk/file) | vv idke trail edit